FedericoBaron/HitchApp/README.md

    * Uses Google maps API to find ETA
    * Has cards with each offered drive and option to request to ride
    * Car seat count to see how many spaces are left in the car with bar animation to see how full it is
-* "Drive" screen (stretch)
-   * Rider can submit where they want to go and driver can request to give ride, which would automatically move it to the "Ride" page so other rides could join
 * Chat screen
    * Chat between driver and rider
 * Pay screen (stretch)